Takaji Wachi: Biography

 Wachi was a native of Hiroshima Prefecture, and the second son of a former samurai retainer of Karatsu Domain and colonel in the Imperial Japanese Army.
 He attended military preparatory schools in Hiroshima and was a graduate of the 21st class of the Imperial Japanese Army Academy in 1914.
 In 1922, he graduated from the 34th class of the Army Staff College.

 Wachi specialized in Chinese studies and was fluent in the Chinese language.
 He was assigned as military attaché to southern China from 1925 to 1927, as resident officer in Jinan from 1928 to 1929 under the IJA 6th Division during the Jinan Incident.
 Afterwards, he served as a staff officer to the Kwantung Army from 1931 to 1932, as a resident officer in Canton from 1932 to 1934, and as head of the Taiyuan Special Agency from 1935 to 1936 under the aegis of the Japanese China Garrison Army.
 Wachi encouraged warlords in south China, especially Guangxi province, to revolt against the Kuomintang government of Chiang Kai-shek based in Nanjing.
-His main targets were Li Tsung-jen and Pai Chung-hsi, but his efforts to create a collaborationist state in south China were ultimately not successful.
+His main targets were Li Zongren and Xing Zhanfei, but his efforts to create a collaborationist state in south China were ultimately not successful.

 Wachi became a colonel in 1937, and was assigned to command the IJA 44th Infantry Regiment of the Kwantung Army during the Battle of Shanghai.
 Some historians hold him to be one of the prime instigators of the Marco Polo Bridge Incident of 1 July 1937.
 He remained in China after start of the Second Sino-Japanese War in 1937 attached to the Japanese China Garrison Army staff.
 Wachi engaged in efforts to negotiate with the Chinese to end the war and tried to communicate with General He Yingqin, the National Revolutionary Army Chief of Staff, via a Chinese agent in 1938, but these efforts failed.